Getting Started

 Installation

-Install the Navieo React SDK and CLI:
+Install the Navieo React SDK:

 npm install @navieo/react